lwjohnst86/acdcourse/README.md

 ## Learner persona

-Link to [student profiles][profile-site].
-This course will be useful to two learners, and possibly a third (dependent on field of study):
+This course will be useful / primarily targetted to three (hypothetical)
+learners:

-* Catalina: She will likely already know most of the basic statistical techniques in the course.
+* Catherine: She will likely already know most of the basic statistical techniques in the course.
 However, this course may give her material on creating her own course, as this course will present various types of cohort study designs and how to interpret the results from the statistical analyses (in the cohort context).
 This will be useful to her medical students, who rely on this type of data to make medical decisions that could save people's lives.
-* Jasmine: The material in this course will teach her some fundamentals on how to apply statistical techniques using code.
+* Jamie: The material in this course will teach her some fundamentals on how to apply statistical techniques using code.
 If she teaches health insurance policy research at her alma mater, knowing the specifics of analyzing cohort datasets would help make her students better with creating/analyzing/studying health insurance policies.
-* Mohan (or maybe another biomedical graduate student?): He will likely not be interested in the statistical portion of this course, though he may find the sections with the code to analyze and interpret the cohort data useful.
+* Moe: He will likely not be interested in the statistical portion of this course, though he may find the sections with the code to analyze and interpret the cohort data useful.
 If he was in any biomedical or health sciences graduate programs, he would find this course very useful.

 ## General course outline